ktru7823/graph-traversal/README.md

 1. The algorithm is meant to decide for a given (not necessarily connected) undirected graph, given points U and V, if a path exists between U and V. A DFS is used for the implementation of this solution.

-Input is in the following form: n m vertexId vertexId weight vertexId vertexId weight
+Input is in the following form:

+n

+m

+vertexId vertexId weight

+vertexId vertexId weight

 ...

 vertexId vertexId weight

 q

 vertexId vertexId

 vertexId vertexId

 Input explanation:
 First define the graph by defining "n" vertices and "m" edges.
 Then a list of edges (defined by the vertices on each side), with their associated weight.
 After defining the graph, provide a list of size "q".
 This is a list of pairs of vertices to apply the algorithm to.
+An example of valid input is provided in "graphSimple.in".

 Output: For each pair of vertices to test in order, 0 (no path exists) or 1 (a path exists).